gcse languages

 Paper 3 Comprises two speaking tasks: discussion of an unseen theme and discussion of an independently researched project (21/23 minutes, including 5 minutes’ preparation time) Paper 3

-Fine Arts students have gone on to follow Modern Languages courses at a range of high-ranking universities, including Oxford, Edinburgh, King’s College, London, and Manchester.
+Hampstead Fine Arts College students have gone on to follow Modern Languages courses at a range of high-ranking universities, including Oxford, Edinburgh, King’s College, London, and Manchester.
 They have also used their linguistic skills in conjunction with areas of specialisation as diverse as Management and International Business, on the one hand, and History of Art and Comparative Literature, on the other.

 Examination board: Edexcel/Pearson